Skip to main content

 2. Navigate to WAN/LAN > Firewall & URL Filtering

-• Toggle the switch to activate or deactivate the incoming traffic firewall.
+Toggle the switch to enable or disable inbound traffic blocking.

 LAN Isolation

-• Toggle the switch to enable/disable LAN isolation.
+Toggle the switch to enable or disable LAN isolation.

 Port Forwarding